spacetelescope/synphot_refactor/docs/synphot/formulae.rst

 Bandpass Unit Response
 ----------------------

-For a bandpass, :meth:`~synphot.SpectralElement.unit_response` implements the computation of the flux of a star that produces a response of one count per second in that bandpass for a given telescope collecting area.
+For a bandpass, :meth:`~synphot.spectrum.SpectralElement.unit_response` implements the computation of the flux of a star that produces a response of one count per second in that bandpass for a given telescope collecting area.
 It is equivalent to IRAF SYNPHOT ``bandpar`` result for ``uresp``.